Affordable Housing Development In Main Street Rejuvenation Projects (14.878)

 Award Procedure

 HUD Headquarters reviews each eligible application for threshold compliance, assigns rating points to applications that pass all thresholds, and the highest-rated applications are notified that they have been selected to receive a Main Street grant.
-Funds are obligated when HUD and the applicant execute a form HUD-1044, "Assistance Award/Amendment".
+Funds are obligated when HUD and the applicant execute a form HUD-1044, "Assistance Award/Amendment"

 Deadlines

-Contact the headquarters or regional office, as appropriate, for application deadlines.
+Contact the headquarters or regional location, as appropriate for application deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 From 30 to 60 days.